DuggyL/frontend-milestone-project-2/README.md

     - As a First Time Visitor, I want to know how to play the game and I want jump straight into the game.
     - As a First Time Visitor, I want to navigate around the game easily, UI are responsive and maybe play a few more rounds.
     - As a First Time Visitor, I want to be able to easily navigate throughout the site.
-    - As a First Time Visitor, I want to find more information about Alzheimer.
+    - As a First Time Visitor, I want to find more information about Alzheimer's.

 -   ### Returning and Frequent Visitor Goals
     - As a Returning Visitor, I want to play memory game again.